 Construction quality control is a process that should be integrated into every construction project regardless to its size and refined as lessons are learned over time.
 When done well, the result of this effort is an improvement in first-time quality, which means less rework and higher profits for your company.
 Delivering first-time quality, zero-defect work also contributes to a higher level of customer satisfaction, which can help you retain clients and increase sales.
 An effective quality management plan and system will help you achieve that.

 How do you get to first-time quality?
-Think about the construction quality control process as a closed loop system in which deficiencies are found, handled, accepted, and closed following these five steps:
+Think about the quality control procedures as a closed loop system in which deficiencies are found, handled, accepted, and closed following these five steps:

 1. Define and Share the Acceptance Criteria